-The instructions above talk about creating a separate “staging” site in a subdirectory, experimenting with the staging site, then moving the staging site to the main site.
+The instructions above talk about creating a separate “staging” site in a subdirectory, modifying the staging site until it looks perfect, then making the staging site be a live site.

-Then create a couple of “dummy” posts and pages in order to see what the content will look like (or use the WP Clone or Duplicator plugins if you want to copy all of it).
+Then create a couple of “dummy” posts and pages in order to see what the content will look like (or use the WP Clone plugin if you want to copy all of an existing small site).
 Now you can experiment with the test site as much as you want, making sure that plugin and theme changes are “safe” before you make the same change on your main site.

 Can I duplicate my live site as a staging site?